ForgeRock/forgeops/README.md

     1. `kubectl describe node`
     2. `kubectl get events -w`
 * Most images provide the ability to exec into the pod using bash, and examine processes and logs.
 Use `kubectl exec pod-name -it bash`.
-* For 6.5, the Kubernetes cluster must support a read-write-many (RWX) volume type, such as NFS, or Minikube's hostpath provisioner.
+* If you wish to backup the directory server, the Kubernetes cluster must support a read-write-many (RWX) volume type, such as NFS, or Minikube's hostpath provisioner.
 You can describe persistent volumes using `kubectl describe pvc`.
 If a PVC is in a pending state, your cluster may not support the required storage class.